 The COVID-19 outbreak is anticipated to have a moderate effect on heavy and civil engineering industries.
-Firms that primarily service resource developments are exposed to declining mining activity due to reduced global demand for minerals such as iron.
 Many heavy and civil engineering projects depend on public funding.
 Consequently, these firms are less vulnerable to declines in demand from downstream sectors.
 Heavy and civil engineering construction industries are labour-intensive and often use contract labourers.
 These firms also require equipment and machinery.
 Disruptions in the equipment supply chain would negatively affect the subdivision.
 However, this may be partially offset by a decline in oil prices, which have somewhat reduced operating costs.
 The Federal Government and the Master Builders Association of the ACT have identified construction, specifically of infrastructure, as an industry that could be ramped up to help create jobs.
+The Stage 4 restrictions implemented in metropolitan Melbourne are expected to slightly influence these industries.
+These industries are exempt from restricted operating targets, but they must implement a High Risk COVID-Safe Plan.